 Every time a company like Westlaw rolls out a completely new platform, they allow users of the current platform to continue using the older technology until they choose to upgrade to the new platform, or the company decides to phase out the older platform completely.

 However, it normally takes several years to fully phase out the older platform.
-The attorneys who fail to adapt are often left in the dust using outdated research platforms that cannot compete with the updated services.
+The attorneys who fail to adapt are in the dust using traditional research platforms that cannot compete with the latest services.

 13. Use PACER to understand the verdict